mad12blue-zz/modusCreate-budgeting-cypress-test-suite/README.md

 Pre-condition: make sure the appication under test is up and running in the localhost

-1. navigate to the 'cypress-test-suite' folder
+1. navigate to the 'modusCreate-budgeting-cypress-test-suite folder

 2. npm install